phoenixfeder/fc-com/backend/README.md

       spring.mail.password=
       ```

+      If you plan to test the whole application with frontend, then you <span style="color:darkred">HAVE TO</span> enter correct data.

   3) Get the plugin lombok for IntelliJ (File > Settings > Plugins)

   4) You should be able to run the application.
 The main-class is located at src/main/java/server and is called Application.